ncatlab/nlab-content/pages/2/6/4/3/3462/content.md

 ###Risk of Confusion###

 Just as the term 'space' is used by some schools of algebraic topologists as a synonym for [[simplicial set]], so 'profinite space' is sometimes used as meaning a 'simplicial object in the category of compact and totally disconnected topological spaces', i.e. in the other terminology a 'simplicial profinite space'.
+This is further complicated by the question of whether or not pro(finite simplicial sets) and simplicial profinite spaces are the same thing.

 ##References##